What Is 'Posture'?

 Your symptoms (whatever ‘itis’/’osis’ or ‘opathy’ you have) and your MRI do not tell you why you have those symptoms.
 I will help you figure out the why… and it’s probably a part of your body that doesn’t hurt at all because it is asleep.

 Postural Alignment Therapy is about finding and waking up those dysfunctional, dormant muscles and not merely following where the pain presents itself.
 Together we will work within the limits of what your body can do to help tackle the actual source of your pain rather than simply chasing the symptoms.

 If you spend your life chasing your symptoms and focusing on the area of itis/osis/opathy, it’s like regularly painting over a watermark in the ceiling without ever fixing the dripping tap above it.

 You have arthritis in your left knee and it hurts to put weight on it.

-Applying the Egoscue Method and following logic, we realise this cannot be down to getting older because all the joints in your body are the same age and they would wear away at the same rate if that was the cause of the arthritis.
+Applying Postural Alignment theory and following logic, we realise this cannot be down to getting older because all the joints in your body are the same age and they would wear away at the same rate if age was the cause of the arthritis.

 There’s something happening to that knee that isn’t happening to the other joints.
 There’s more weight going through it, which is causing the wear and tear.